 Mentha x piperata 'Rotundifolia' (eau de Cologne mint) is a member of the Lamiaceae family.
 This culinary herb exhibits a suckering growth habit and is characterized by its deciduous foliage.
-It has a hardiness rating of very hardy (colder than -20ºc), and is hardy in the severest european continental climates including exposed upland locations in the uk. and features a foliage fragrance.
+It has a hardiness rating of very hardy (colder than -20ºc) and is hardy in the severest European continental climates including exposed upland locations in the UK.
+It features a foliage fragrance.

 When fully mature, Mentha x piperata 'Rotundifolia' can reach an ultimate height of 0.1–0.5 metres and a spread of 1–1.5 metres.
-For optimal growth, it prefers west–facing, east–facing, south–facing aspect and exposed, sheltered exposure.
-It thrives best in chalk, clay, loam, sand soil types and should be placed in a full sun position.
+For optimal growth, it prefers west–facing or east–facing or south–facing aspect and exposed or sheltered positions.
+It thrives best in chalk or clay or loam or sand soil types and should be placed in full sun.

 | Seasonal colour |